xd-art/Briefer-v02/.qoder/repowiki/en/content/Backend Architecture/Data Models/ArticleFacet Model.md

 - [moderation.js](file://server/routes/moderation.js#L83-L119)

 ## Conclusion
 The ArticleFacet model is central to the classification system, enabling flexible filtering, robust moderation, and scalable performance through strategic denormalization and indexing.
 Its design supports both manual curation and future AI auto-tagging workflows, while maintaining data integrity via foreign keys and validations.
+The addition of source and confidence fields enhances traceability and quality control in content classification.